PdxCodeGuild/Full-Stack-Day-Class/notes/django-models.md

 To make a model, create a new class in `DJANGO_APP_NAME/models.py`, then reference `django.db.models.Model`.
 Then, instead of using a constructor or magic init to describe all of the fields, you create class variables with the field types.

+Implement both magic string and magic repr on all of your model classes.
-Because models are just Python classes, you still need to implement magic repr on them to print them out.
+Django uses magic string to show a short description of your class instances on the admin site, and you still need to implement magic repr so you can print debug.

 ```py
 from django.db import models